An optimal control model of mosquito reduction management in a dengue endemic region

-All classes have responsibility to generate offsprings in sense that newborns are impossible whenever one class in the system remains zero for all time.
-In line with this sense, we define the mosquito-free equilibrium (MFE) as a static condition when all classes can not reproduce for the next offsprings.
-This means MFE is equivalent to the zero equilibrium $\QQ_1$.
-Following the next generation method \cite{DW2002}, we define two matrices $F(\uu),V(\uu)$ where $F(\uu)$ is a matrix with zeros in the main diagonal and $V(\uu)$ is a positive diagonal matrix such that $J(\QQ_1,\uu)=F(\uu)-V(\uu)$.
-Then we define the so-called \textit{next generation matrix} $\GG(\uu)=F(\uu)V(\uu)^{-1}$ which is nothing but
+All compartments have responsibility to generate offsprings in the sense that newborns are impossible whenever one compartment in the system remains zero for all time.
+Regarding this, we define a mosquito-free equilibrium (MFE) as a static condition where all compartments cannot reproduce for the next offsprings.
+This means that MFE is equivalent to the zero equilibrium $Q_1$.
+Following the next generation method \cite{DW02c}, we define two matrices $F(u),V(u)$ where $F(u)$ is a matrix with zeros in the main diagonal and $V(u)$ is a positive diagonal matrix such that $\nabla f(Q_1,u)=F(u)-V(u)$.
+Then we define a so-called \textit{next generation matrix} $G(u)=F(u)V(u)^{-1}$ which is nothing else but

-$(i,j)$-th element of this matrix represents the average number of new individuals in compartment $i$ produced by a single individual from compartment $j$ during compartment $j$'s average individual lifetime period.
-It is easy to see that the spectral radius of $\GG(\uu)$ is given by
+The $(i,j)$-th element of this matrix represents the average number of new individuals in the compartment $i$ produced by a single individual from the compartment $j$ during the compartment $j$'s average individual lifetime period.
+It is easy to verify that the spectral radius of $G(u)$ is given by

-This $\RM(\uu)$ is often called as \textit{the basic mosquito offspring number}.
-Formulation in \eqref{eq:R} provides dependency of the basic mosquito offspring number on several parameters and the control $\uu$.
-In Section 5, we check behaviour of the basic mosquito offspring number with respect to the control and to several unknown empirical parameters. \begin{theorem} The existing coexistence equilibrium $\QQ_4$ is globally asymptotically stable in the nonnegative orthant $\R^5_+$ if $\RM(\uu)>1$. \end{theorem} \begin{remark} We omit writing the detail for the proof of the theorem.
-Furthermore, it requires the use of the so-called Krasovskii--LaSalle principle.
-As another reference, one can further see from numerical results that the solution of the model is monotonic and tends asymptotically to $\QQ_4$, by supplemented condition that the set of parameters is chosen such that $\RM(\uu)>1$. \end{remark}
+This function $\RM=\RM(u)$ is often called as \textit{the basic mosquito offspring number}.
+The formulation in \eqref{eq:Raa} provides the dependency of the basic mosquito offspring number on several parameters and the control $u$.
+In Section~\ref{sec:numerbb}, we check the behaviour of the basic mosquito offspring number with respect to the control and several numerically unspecified parameters.

+\begin{theorem} The existing coexistence equilibrium $Q_4$ is globally asymptotically stable in the nonnegative orthant $\R^5_+$ if $\RM(u)>1$. \end{theorem}

+\begin{remark} We omit writing the details of the proof of Theorem~\ref{thm:coexbb}.
+Furthermore, it requires the use of a \textsc{Lyapunov} function and the \textsc{LaSalle}'s Invariance Principle.
+As another reference, one can further see from numerical results that the solution of the model tends to $Q_4$ asymptotically, under a supplemented condition that the set of parameters is chosen such that $\RM(u)>1$. \end{remark}